$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Introduction

 \section{Introduction}

-We study the well-posedness of two-dimensional steady supersonic Euler flows past a curved Lipschitz wall containing strong vortex sheets/entropy waves in the $L^1$--norm.
-The inviscid compressible flows are governed by the two-dimensional steady Euler system:
+We study the well-posedness of compressible vortex sheets and entropy waves in two-dimensional ($2$-D) steady supersonic Euler flows over Lipschitz walls with $BV$ incoming flows.
+The inviscid compressible flows are governed by the $2$-D steady Euler system:

-with $(u,v)$, $p$, $\rho$, and $E$ representing the fluid velocity, scalar pressure, density, and total energy, respectively.
+with $\uu=(u,v)$, $p$, $\rho$, and $E$ representing the fluid velocity, scalar pressure, density, and total energy, respectively.
 Furthermore, the total energy $E$ is explicitly given by

-where the internal energy $e$ can be written as a function of $(\rho, p)$ defined through the thermodynamical relations.
-The temperature $T$ and entropy $S$ are the other two thermodynamic variables.
+where the internal energy $e$ can be written as a function of $(p,\rho)$ defined through the thermodynamical relations: $e=e(p,\rho)$.
+The other two thermodynamic variables are entropy $S$ and temperature $T$.
+In the case of an ideal gas, pressure {\it p} and internal energy {\it e} can be expressed as